hnatekmarorg/llm-eval/output/qwen3-235b-instruct-01_translation.md

-On a treetop above the lake
+Upon a tree above the lake,
-sat the Water Goblin at twilight:
+a Water-Sprite sat at twilight's wake:
-"Shine, little moon, shine,
+"Shine, O moon, shine bright,
-so my thread may glow bright.
+so my thread I may stitch with light.

 I'm sewing, sewing little shoes,
-for dry land and waters to use:
+for dry land and for waters blue:
-shine, little moon, shine,
+shine, O moon, shine bright,
-so my thread may glow bright.
+so my thread I may stitch with light.

-Today is Thursday, tomorrow Friday—
+Today's Thursday, tomorrow's Friday—
-I'm sewing, sewing a little jacket:
+I'm sewing, sewing my jacket gray:
-shine, little moon, shine,
+shine, O moon, shine bright,
-so my thread may glow bright.
+so my thread I may stitch with light.

-Green dress, little red shoes,
+Green dress, and red shoes fine—
-tomorrow will be my wedding news:
+tomorrow my wedding will be mine:
-shine, little moon, shine,
+shine, O moon, shine bright,
-so my thread may glow bright."
+so my thread I may stitch with light."